Chern characters for supersymmetric field theories

 \begin{lem} There is a functor $\mathcal{L}_0^{1|1}(M)\to 1|1\EBord(M)$ that induces a restriction map \beq {\rm restr}\colon 1|1\EFT(M)\to C^\infty(\mathcal{L}_0^{1|1}(M))^{\Euc_{1|1}}. \eeq \end{lem}

-\bp The $1|1$-dimensional super Euclidean bordism category of~$M$ is constructed by applying the $1|1$-dimensional super Euclidean geometry from Definition~\ref{defn:11superEuc} to the definition of the geometric bordism category~\cite[Definition~4.12]{ST11}.
-The result is a category~$1|1\EBord(M)$ internal to stacks on the site of supermanifolds; in particular $1|1\EBord(M)$ has a stack of morphisms consisting of proper families of $1|1$-dimensional super Euclidean manifolds with a map to $M$, with additional decorations related to the source and target of a bordism.
+\bp The $1|1$-dimensional Euclidean bordism category over~$M$ is constructed by inputting the $1|1$-dimensional Euclidean geometry from Definition~\ref{defn:11superEuc} into the definition of a geometric bordism category~\cite[Definition~4.12]{ST11}.
+The result is a category~$1|1\EBord(M)$ internal to stacks on the site of supermanifolds; in particular $1|1\EBord(M)$ has a stack of morphisms consisting of proper families of $1|1$-dimensional Euclidean manifolds with a map to $M$, with additional decorations related to the source and target of a bordism.

-By Lemma~\ref{lem:supercircleEuc}, super Euclidean circles give examples of $S$-families of $1|1$-dimensional super Euclidean manifolds.
+By Lemma~\ref{lem:supercircleEuc}, super Euclidean circles give examples of $S$-families of $1|1$-dimensional Euclidean manifolds.
 An $S$-point of $\mathcal{L}_0^{1|1}(M)$ therefore defines a proper $S$-family of $1|1$-Euclidean manifolds with a map to $M$ via~\eqref{eq:R01proj}.
-We can identify this with an $S$-family of morphisms in~$1|1\EBord(M)$ whose source and target are the empty supermanifold with a map to $M$.
+We can identify this with an $S$-family of morphisms in~$1|1\EBord(M)$ whose source and target are the empty supermanifold equipped with the unique map to $M$.
 This defines a functor $\mathcal{L}_0^{1|1}(M)\to 1|1\EBord(M)$ and a restriction map $1|1\EFT(M)\to C^\infty(\mathcal{L}_0^{1|1}(M))$.
-We refer to the discussion preceding~\cite[Definition~4.13]{ST11} for the why the restriction to closed bordisms extracts a function from a field theory.
+We refer to the discussion preceding~\cite[Definition~4.13]{ST11} for an explanation why the restriction to closed bordisms extracts a function from a field theory.

 Finally we argue that this restriction has image in $\Euc_{1|1}$-invariant functions.
-By definition, an isometry between $1|1$-dimensional super Euclidean manifolds comes from the action of the super Euclidean group~$\Euc_{1|1}=\E^{1|1}\rtimes \Z/2$ on the open cover defining the super Euclidean manifold.
+By definition, an isometry between $1|1$-dimensional Euclidean manifolds comes from the action of the super Euclidean group~$\Euc_{1|1}=\E^{1|1}\rtimes \Z/2$ on the open cover defining the super Euclidean manifold.
 By Lemma~\ref{lem:supercircleE11}, the action~\eqref{eq:E11action} on $\mathcal{L}_0^{1|1}(M)$ is therefore through super Euclidean isometries of super circles compatible with the maps to $M$.
 By definition, these isometries define isomorphisms between the bordisms~\eqref{eq:R01proj} in~$1|1\EBord(M)$.
 Functions on a stack are functions on objects invariant under the action of isomorphisms.
 Hence, the restriction $1|1\EFT(M)\to C^\infty(\mathcal{L}_0^{1|1}(M))$ necessarily takes values in functions invariant under $\Euc_{1|1}$, yielding the claimed map~\eqref{eq:claimed11}. \ep